openlilylib/snippets/ly/scholarly/roadmap/annotate.md

 ### Technical foundation

-- Convert to a Scheme module
-  This will be much cleaner, and it will allow to use much shorter names as the names are local to the module.
 - Revise the structure of the annotation object
   So far an annotation is a flat alist holding many "properties".
 It should have a number of "meta" properties that hold their own alists for properties that are never used to be printed.
 This will make the necessity obsolete to filter out so many properties in the export routines.
   Maybe it is a good idea to have *only* such sub-alists as the top-level items.
-- Properly thing about supporting custom annotation types
 - Add support for callback functions dealing with custom property types

 ### Output processing